deverl/oauth_tester/README.md

 ### Refresh The Token

 After a token has been obtained, you can refresh the token by pressing the **Refresh Token** button.
-This will perform a refresh token flow exchange with the TSheets server, store the new token (with associated meta data) and display the new token.
+This will perform a refresh token flow exchange with the Quickbooks Time server, store the new token (with associated meta data) and display the new token.

 ### Delete The Token